atm8136/atm8136.github.io/_posts/2017-04-15-thoughts-on-the-dynawards.md

 2. The creator's general demeanor on social media regarding the "event" leaves a lot to be desired.
 I believe one of the quotes regarding their vote was **"I'm not endorsing a cartel, so no one"**.

-Referring to the Dynamo community in this way is ridiculous.
+Referring to the Dynamo community in this way is **ridiculous** and **offensive**.
 It's not about the "best" Dynamo package by any means.
 It's about showing support for people who have helped build this great community.

-So, who did I (John Pierson) vote for in the very category that I was part of?
+So, who did I, (John Pierson) vote for in the very category that I was part of?

-#My vote is for Clockwork.
+##My vote is for Clockwork.

 Why?
 I have learned so much from Andreas.
 When I began using Dynamo I was very interested in expanding the node library and began dissecting Andreas' awesome work.
 It's not a matter of clockwork being the "best" Dynamo package.
 It was a way of showing recognition to someone who was generous enough to share knowlege to breed the next generation of Dynamo users.